dimerapp/dimer-vue/README.md

 ```

 ### Using Enter to visit the selected doc
-Now since, users can use their keyboard to navigate through the list of search results, we can also let them `Press Enter` to select a search result.
+Now since users can use their keyboard to navigate through the list of search results, we can also let them `Press Enter` to select a search result.

 #### @onEnter
 ```vue